dustinpfister/blog_posts/_posts/linux-environment-variables.md

 <!-- more -->

-## 1 - List current Linux Enviorement Variables
+## 1 - List current Linux Environment Variables

 First things first, how does one know what the current state of environment variables are on a system?
 One such command for getting such a list would be the [Linux printenv](https://man7.org/linux/man-pages/man1/printenv.1.html) command.